Join us for Family and Alumni/ae Weekend 2023!

 Family and Alumni/ae Campfire

-Student Activities invites you to join Bard families, alumni/ae, and friends for s'mores and hot chocolate in the Meditation Garden.
-There will be music by three of Bard's most popular acoustic bands.
+Student Activities invites you to join Bard families, alumni/ae, and friends for s’mores and hot chocolate, cider donuts and cider in the Meditation Garden.
+Enjoy live music by some of Bard’s student acoustic musicians and pumpkin carving and painting.

 Anna Jones Memorial Garden